Rawdon, West Yorkshire: History

 After the dissolution of the monasteries the greater part of Rawdon passed to the Crown and shortly thereafter to Henry Clifford, second Earl of Cumberland, who died without issue in 1570.
 Afterwards, the lands changed owners several times until two thirds of the Manor of Rawdon, all the Manor of Yeadon and two fifths of the Manor of Horsforth had been acquired by Francis Layton, a great nephew of Richard Layton, Dean of York, and later Yeoman of the Jewel House to Charles I. For his support of the king in the English Civil War he was imprisoned in 1645 and heavily fined.
 He lived in the old family home of the Rawdons, which has since been called Leyton Hall.
 The Leyton estate remained in the hands of the family until 1718 when it was split up, and after various quarrels it was reunited in the hands of the Emmott family (later known as the Green-Emmott or the Green-Emmott-Rawdon family) who let out leyton Hall whole or in part for a long time during their ownership.
 Col. Charles Payne Barras, agent of the family in the 1860s, founded brick and tile works to use the abundant local clay.

 George Rawdon, a descendant of the Rawdon family and brother of Ann Paslew, had a new hall built in Cliffe Lane, known as Rawdon Low Hall in the past and now as Rawdon Hall.
 According to a date stone it appears to have been completed in 1625.
 George Rawdon became secretary and agent of Edward, 1st Viscount Conway, and served in Ireland following the Catholic rebellion in Ulster in 1641.
 He left the management of his estates in the hands of his son-in-law, John Stanhope II of Horsforth.

-Rawdon was civil parish from 1866 to 1 April 1937, when it was merged into Horsforth parish.
+Rawdon was a civil parish from 1866 to 1 April 1937, when it was merged into Horsforth parish.
 Rawdon became a civil parish again on 15 October 2012.